patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 Let's populate our repository and create a simple commit:

 1. Create a file: `touch README.md`
-2. Let put something inside to make it more funny.
+2. Let's put something inside to make it funnier.
     - `cat README.md`
     ```txt
     Hello!
     ```
     - Now our working directory is not empty, we have something there!
 But sadly, not tracked by git, we can change that.
-3. Add this files to be tracked by git, or indexed: `git add README.md`
+3. Add this file to be tracked by git, or indexed: `git add README.md`
 4. Wait a minute, we did something with git right ?
 Let's see what changed:
     ````fish
     .git